SOAR-UWU/UWU-Blobfish/README.md

 As per the tutorial, run "Dev Containers: Reopen in Container" from the command palette. `scripts/install.sh` will be run automatically.
 Afterwards, see [Common Commands](#common-commands) for some common commands.

+I've done a lot of black magic behind the scenes to ensure GUI apps are forwarded out of the container, regardless of whether you're on Windows or Linux.
+Also regardless of if you use WSLg, Wayland or X11.
+It will also prefer the discrete GPU, falling back to the integrated GPU if necessary.

 ### Common Commands

 ```sh